 Past delinquencies, derogatory payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scores.
 Your score is calculated from both the good and the bad of your credit report.
 Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.

 Your credit report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
 This history ensures that there is sufficient information in your credit to assign an accurate score.
 Some borrowers don't have a long enough credit history to get a credit score.
 They may need to spend a little time building credit history before they apply for a loan.

-Milestone Mortgage, Inc. can answer questions about credit reports and many others.
-Give us a call: (317) 595-9600.
+Milestone Mortgage, Inc. can answer your questions about credit reporting.
+Call us at (317) 595-9600.